 The Nominating and Corporate Governance Committee, with the help of counsel, has reviewed the applicable legal standards for Board and committee member independence, the Company's standards of independence and applied the criteria to determine "audit committee financial expert status".
 The Committee has also reviewed a summary of the answers to annual questionnaires completed by each director.
-On the basis of this review the Committee has communicated its findings to the full Board and the Board has affirmatively concluded that Michael Cody, Frank Dieter Maier, Dr. Abraham Ludomirski, Ronald Ruzic, Timothy Talbert, Thomas Wertheimer, and Raanan Zilberman qualify as independent directors.
+On the basis of this review the Committee has communicated its findings to the full Board and the Board has affirmatively concluded that Michael J. Cody, Dr. Abraham Ludomirski, Ronald Ruzic, Timothy Talbert, Jeffrey H. Vanneste, Thomas C. Wertheimer, and Raanan Zilberman qualify as independent directors and Frank Dieter Maier qualified as an independent director prior to his retirement.
 Each of the Audit Committee, the Nominating and Corporate Governance Committee, and the Compensation Committee of the Board is composed entirely of independent directors.

-How often did the Board meet during 2018?
+How often did the Board meet during 2019?

-The Board of Directors met seven times during the year ended December 31, 2018.
+The Board of Directors met six times during the year ended December 31, 2019.
 Regularly scheduled executive sessions of the Board's independent directors were also held.
-In 2018, each director attended at least 75% of the aggregate number of meetings of the Board of Directors and any Committee on which such director served.
-Vishay's policy on director attendance at annual meetings of stockholders is included in Vishay's Corporate Governance Principles which may be found on our website at ir:Vishay.com.
+In 2019, each director attended at least 75% of the aggregate number of meetings of the Board of Directors and any Committee on which such director served.
+Vishay's policy on director attendance at annual meetings of stockholders is included in Vishay's Corporate Governance Principles which may be found on our website at ir.Vishay.com.